-This course is an examination of the current midwifery preceptorship model.
-The student will learn the practical application of adult learning, effective evaluation methods, and teaching tools while exploring current issues in midwifery clinical learning environments.
+This course supports midwives to become supportive, fair, and effective preceptors in the current community midwifery preceptorship model.
+The student will learn the practical application of adult learning, constructive evaluation methods, and teaching tools while exploring current issues in midwifery clinical learning environments.
 Studies will focus on teaching practices that elevate inclusion, anti-oppression, anti-racism, and trauma awareness.
-Learning Objectives:

 - 1. Demonstrate an understanding of the role and responsibilities of the midwifery preceptor, including formal requirements and ethical expectations within the midwifery model. - 2.
 Critically evaluate the current US midwifery clinical preceptorship landscape for exclusion, power, trauma, and oppression. - 3.
-Formulate effective and equitable methods for conflict resolution by examining common conflicts in the preceptor-student relationship - 4.
-Describe the characteristics and common needs of, and support strategies for adult student learners in clinical skills acquisition. - 5.
-Review best practice methods and personal strengths and weaknesses for clinical feedback and create a plan including techniques for feedback within the preceptorship relationship - 6.
+Formulate effective and equitable methods for conflict resolution by examining common conflicts in the preceptor-student relationship. - 4.
+Describe the characteristics of common needs and support strategies for adult student learners in clinical skills acquisition. - 5.
+Review best practice methods and personal strengths and weaknesses for clinical feedback and create a plan including techniques for feedback within the preceptorship relationship. - 6.
 Create practice documents (or revise existing documents) needed for student/preceptor relationships, including student agreements, orientation, guidance, and evaluation.